-We award our grants by invitation only.
-For more information, send an email to email@example.com.
+We accept by invitation only.
+For more information, email email@example.com.

 - Chloe Benson of North Charleston, S.C. — Villanova University